Erwin Neutzsky-Wulff: Brick novels

 In Neutzsky-Wulff's authorship the traditional novel form now appears to be cracking, as his novels grow in size and are thoroughly embedded with several subplots parallel to the main story.
 Furthermore, they attain a more objective form and prosaic essence, which provides his ontological platform with deeper insights.
 Also the author himself becomes omnipresent, frequently either commenting on fictional actions or directly addressing the reader.
 2000 (1991) is a science fictional Decameron, where a handful of persons are isolated and share information between themselves.
 Around them, civilization deteriorates and a brand new kind of human is born.
-In the epic Verden <16> (1994), Neutzsky-Wulff includes time travels and similar phenomena, as he tries to delete Christ from history.
-Døden <17> (1996), distinguishes itself from other novels by its political main theme, especially the 1990s' emerging chauvinist and neofascist tendencies.
+In the epic Verden (1994, The World), Neutzsky-Wulff includes time travels and similar phenomena, as he tries to delete Christ from history.
+Døden (1996, Death), distinguishes itself from other novels by its political main theme, especially the 1990s' emerging chauvinist and neofascist tendencies.
 This novel attracted public spotlights, as the dissolution of the journal Faklen caused a public dispute between its editors.
 Neutzsky-Wulff himself added yet another creation to his authorship with UFO (1999).
 UFO enhances his science fiction-novels of the 70s by reviewing the occult and mythological foundations of the UFO-phenomenon.
-In between his novel writing, Neutzsky-Wulff translated Genesis, which was published as For længe siden <19> (2000).
-In his Abattoir <20> (2003), he returns to his lighter style, reminiscent of the Adam Hart series.
+In between his novel writing, Neutzsky-Wulff translated Genesis, which was published as For længe siden (2000, A Long Time Ago).
+In his Abattoir (2003, Slaughterhouse), he returns to his lighter style, reminiscent of the Adam Hart series.